CNuge/go-fasta/README.md

 ```

 ### `-summary`
 Make a summary file of output.
-Pass this flag and a summary file will be constructed which
-gives the following information for each sequence in the fasta produced:
+Pass this flag and a summary file will be constructed whichgives the following information for each sequence in the fasta produced:
-	sequence name	sequence length	percent gc content
+`	sequence name	sequence_length	percent_gc_content`
 IMPORTANT NOTE: summary is designed for use with nucleotide based fasta files, if you call it on a protein sequence fasta file the gc content column will be nonsense!

 ```